NOAM CHOMSKY is among 150 public figures to sign a controversial letter denouncing ‘cancel culture’

 If those on the progressive left do not defend the speech rights of everyone, even their political opponents, then any restrictions will soon be turned against them.
 The establishment will always tolerate the hate speech of a Trump or a Bolsonaro over the justice speech of a Sanders or a Corbyn.

 Noam Chomsky has previously spoken on the same issue to some effect.
 Chomsky is a staunch defender in the rights of free speech.
 This has previous got Chomsky in trouble, as this defence has resulted in some hard-hitting statements.

 Noam Chomsky has been quoted to have said:

 “If you believe in freedom of speech, you believe in freedom of speech for views you don’t like.
-Goebbels was in favor of free speech for views he liked.
+Goebbels was in favour of free speech for views he liked.
 So was Stalin.
-If you’re really in favor of free speech, then you’re in favor of freedom of speech for precisely the views you despise.
-Otherwise, you’re not in favor of free speech.”
+If you’re really in favour of free speech, then you’re in favour of freedom of speech for precisely the views you despise.
+Otherwise, you’re not in favour of free speech.”

 CHOMSKY GETS ‘CANCELLED’